ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

 This is part of the CSI (Container Storage Interface) configuration, which manages Persistent Volume (PV) snapshots in Kubernetes.

 CSI is a standard interface for interacting with storage backends.
 Kubernetes uses it to manage storage volumes (like PVs).
+Yes, the CSI (Container Storage Interface) driver is how Kubernetes interacts with EBS (Elastic Block Store) in AWS.

 The volumeSnapshotClassName specifies the snapshot class used to define the behavior of the snapshot. csi-hostpath-snapclass is a custom class that tells Kubernetes which CSI driver to use for snapshots (in this case, it's using a hostpath driver for storage).